keu/docs/astro/astro-python-sdk.md

 title: 'Write DAGs with the Astro Python SDK'
 sidebar_label: 'Astro Python SDK'
 id: astro-python-sdk
-description: Learn how you can use the Astro SDK to manage database queries in Python.
+description: Learn how you can use the Astro SDK to build ETL pipelines with Python.
 ---

 The Astro Python SDK is an open source tool for DAG development that is built and maintained by Astronomer.
 The purpose of the SDK is to remove the complexity associated with writing DAGs and setting Airflow configurations.
 This enables pipeline authors to focus on writing Python code.